How Is Complex PTSD Treated?

 Because of this, it’s important that C-PTSD treatment includes therapies that work to physically release your trauma and heal your body.
 These include:

-• Somatic experiencing, in which you feel and then learn how to manage the physical sensations resulting from your trauma
+- Somatic experiencing: Allows you to feel and then learn how to manage the physical sensations resulting from your trauma

-• Movement and bodywork, therapy techniques designed to help you let go of the trauma your body is holding onto
+- Movement and bodywork: Involves therapy techniques, like yoga, tai chai or Pilates, designed to help you let go of the trauma your body is holding onto

 How To Recover From Complex PTSD